-Marriage and Divorce LawsDivorce Papers > Marriage and Divorce > Marriage and Divorce Laws Both marriage and divorce in the U.S. is under the control of the state government rather than the federal government.
+Marriage and Divorce LawsDivorce Papers > Marriage and Divorce > Marriage and Divorce Laws Marriage and divorce are considered as legal issues in every state.
+Thus, they are governed by the family laws in the particular state.
+The laws for marriage and divorce include the provisions of the registration of marriage, rules for marriage, legal rights sharing after marriage, divorce appeal, residency requirements for divorce, matters related to divorce, etc. Both marriage and divorce in the U.S. is under the control of the state government rather than the federal government.
 So, the state laws are taken into account instead of the federal law.
 However, in the recent past, some responsibilities and rights of the divorcing spouses have come under federal legislation.
-As an example, during the 1980's, federal welfare reform ordered the creation of child support guidelines in all the states in the nation.
-Some of the federal laws that are observed are as follows.
+For example, during the 1980's, federal welfare reform ordered the creation of child support guidelines in all the states in the nation.
+Some of the federal laws that are observed are as follow -

 Marriage and Divorce Laws pertaining to Child Support